DETAILED ACTION

 However, reasonably pertinent to the problem faced, Holmberg teaches the pyrolytic carbon as Stress Activated Pyrolytic Carbon (SAPC).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention, to modify the device as taught by Coppede to substitute one known element, the pyrolytic carbon as disclosed by Coppede for the SAPC as taught by Holmberg to obtain predictable results and different manufacturing and desirable physical properties ([1002]).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention, to modify the device as taught by Coppede as modified to substitute one known element, the pyrolytic carbon as disclosed by Coppede for the SAPC as taught by Holmberg to obtain predictable results and different manufacturing and desirable physical properties ([1002]).

-Regarding claim 3, Coppede as modified discloses The device according to claim 1, Coppede further discloses wherein the carbon-based material is capable of detecting metabolites ([0040], “The textile gradient structure device allows absorption and control of the flux of sweat, and the integrated electrodes allow voltammetry measurements.
+Regarding claim 3, Coppede as modified discloses The device according to claim 1, Coppede further discloses wherein the carbon-based sensor is capable of detecting the hypoxanthine ([0040], “The textile gradient structure device allows absorption and control of the flux of sweat, and the integrated electrodes allow voltammetry measurements.
 In this way, it is possible to measure different analytes using a textile wearable potentiometric and voltammetric device, such as the measurements of the concentration of a specific ion.
 In particular, using ion selective membranes, such the one described in the paragraphs below, on the Counter electrode, for example made of textile fiber functionalized with conducting polymer (PEDOT:PSS) and successively covered with the ion selective membrane, it is possible to detect single ions in the sweat (Na.sup.+, K.sup.+, Ca.sup.2+, Mg.sup.2+, etc.).”).

-Regarding claim 5, Coppede as modified discloses The device according to claim 4, Coppede further discloses wherein the metabolites are detected continuously ([0005], “Thus, embodiments of the presently disclosed textile allow the effective control of the sweat analyzed, monitoring of sweat during time, and correlation of the results of the analysis with the physiological state of the wearer over time.”
+Regarding claim 5, Coppede as modified discloses The device according to claim 1, Coppede further discloses wherein the hypoxanthine is detected continuously ([0005], “Thus, embodiments of the presently disclosed textile allow the effective control of the sweat analyzed, monitoring of sweat during time, and correlation of the results of the analysis with the physiological state of the wearer over time.”
 [0027 – 0028], “In order to provide a sensor that is able to monitor electrolytes and other molecules in sweat in real time, the sweat sample must be controlled in quantity, position, and timing in such a way as to perform significant measurements.”
 And [0031] [ 0038] discussing monitoring and detecting in real-time, continuously).

-Regarding claim 6, Coppede as modified discloses The device according to claim 1, Coppede further discloses wherein the metabolites are detected in real-time ([0005], “Thus, embodiments of the presently disclosed textile allow the effective control of the sweat analyzed, monitoring of sweat during time, and correlation of the results of the analysis with the physiological state of the wearer over time.”
+Regarding claim 6, Coppede as modified discloses The device according to claim 1, Coppede further discloses wherein the hypoxanthine is detected in real-time ([0005], “Thus, embodiments of the presently disclosed textile allow the effective control of the sweat analyzed, monitoring of sweat during time, and correlation of the results of the analysis with the physiological state of the wearer over time.”
 [0027 – 0028], “In order to provide a sensor that is able to monitor electrolytes and other molecules in sweat in real time, the sweat sample must be controlled in quantity, position, and timing in such a way as to perform significant measurements.”
 And [0031] [ 0038] discussing monitoring and detecting in real-time, continuously).

-Regarding claim 10, Coppede as modified discloses The device according to claim 1, Coppede further discloses wherein the device detects the metabolites in a bodily fluid (Abstract and entire document and see at least [0027], “Embodiments of the invention disclosed herein are directed to articles of clothing that allow for monitoring of different analytes (e.g., electrolytes and molecules) in human sweat during fitness activity, while training, or simply in everyday life.”).
+Regarding claim 10, Coppede as modified discloses The device according to claim 1, Coppede further discloses wherein the device detects the hypoxanthine in a bodily fluid (Abstract and entire document and see at least [0027], “Embodiments of the invention disclosed herein are directed to articles of clothing that allow for monitoring of different analytes (e.g., electrolytes and molecules) in human sweat during fitness activity, while training, or simply in everyday life.”).

 Regarding claim 11, Coppede as modified discloses The device according to claim 10, Coppede further discloses wherein the bodily fluid is sweat (Abstract and entire document and see at least [0027], “Embodiments of the invention disclosed herein are directed to articles of clothing that allow for monitoring of different analytes (e.g., electrolytes and molecules) in human sweat during fitness activity, while training, or simply in everyday life.”).

-Regarding claim 12, Coppede as modified discloses The device according to claim 1, Coppede further discloses wherein the metabolites are analysed continuously ([0005], “Thus, embodiments of the presently disclosed textile allow the effective control of the sweat analyzed, monitoring of sweat during time, and correlation of the results of the analysis with the physiological state of the wearer over time.”
+Regarding claim 12, Coppede as modified discloses The device according to claim 1, Coppede further discloses wherein the hypoxanthine is analysed continuously ([0005], “Thus, embodiments of the presently disclosed textile allow the effective control of the sweat analyzed, monitoring of sweat during time, and correlation of the results of the analysis with the physiological state of the wearer over time.”
 [0027 – 0028], “In order to provide a sensor that is able to monitor electrolytes and other molecules in sweat in real time, the sweat sample must be controlled in quantity, position, and timing in such a way as to perform significant measurements.”
 And [0031] [ 0038] discussing monitoring and detecting in real-time, continuously).

-Regarding claim 13, Coppede as modified discloses The device according to claim 1, Coppede further discloses wherein the metabolites are analysed in real-time ([0005], “Thus, embodiments of the presently disclosed textile allow the effective control of the sweat analyzed, monitoring of sweat during time, and correlation of the results of the analysis with the physiological state of the wearer over time.”
+Regarding claim 13, Coppede as modified discloses The device according to claim 1, Coppede further discloses wherein the hypoxanthine is analysed in real-time ([0005], “Thus, embodiments of the presently disclosed textile allow the effective control of the sweat analyzed, monitoring of sweat during time, and correlation of the results of the analysis with the physiological state of the wearer over time.”
 [0027 – 0028], “In order to provide a sensor that is able to monitor electrolytes and other molecules in sweat in real time, the sweat sample must be controlled in quantity, position, and timing in such a way as to perform significant measurements.”
 And [0031] [ 0038] discussing monitoring and detecting in real-time, continuously).

 Regarding claim 14, Coppede as modified discloses The device according to claim 1, Coppede further discloses for use in assisting athletic performance, fitness, and general health (Abstract and entire document and see at least [0027], “Embodiments of the invention disclosed herein are directed to articles of clothing that allow for monitoring of different analytes (e.g., electrolytes and molecules) in human sweat during fitness activity, while training, or simply in everyday life.”).